 What clients value most from a consultation with Mary is her clarity which is often described as "practical" and "full of common sense".
 The extensive nature of Mary's Doctoral research into the human condition enables her to encapsulate the dynamic nature of the flourishing human person as relevant to your particular situation.

 Mary's academic qualifications and professional affiliations are listed below in date order beginning with the most recent.
-Since the profession of Psychotherapy or Supervision is not regulated in Ireland at the time of writing, (September 2017), it may be useful to have this information as you make your decision which service to consult.
+Since the profession of Psychotherapy or Supervision is not regulated in Ireland it may be useful to have this information as you make your decision which service to consult.
+A recent Government press release (March 2018) on statutory regulation may be read on the follwoing link - click HERE.
 You may also find the "Why Choose Mary?" page useful.

 2017 PhD Trinity College Dublin

 Mary's Doctoral dissertation is a study of human wholeness, well-being and human flourishing in the tradition of Aristotle, Aquinas and Jung entitled:

 The Narrative of Human Flourishing: A study of the dialogue between Victor White (Theologian) and Carl Jung (Analytical Psychology) on the frontier between theology and psychology.

 2011 MA Ethics, Mater Dei Institute / Dublin City University

 Mary's Masters thesis was on the subject of Practical Wisdom - (Greek: Phronesis) - in the tradition of Aristotle.
 This thesis was delivered as a conference paper which was subsequently published in 2014.
 (See the Publications Page).

 Mary was conferred with the ECP by the European Association for Psychotherapy, (EAP).